smkerz/secret-of-mana-hacking/README.md

 </tr>
 </table>

-Note our compressor is mire efficient than the original and it is working on the game.
+Note our compressor is more efficient than the original and it is working in game.
 On this example, the room number is 6.
 - Number of bytes in the original game = 1168
 - Number of bytes with our compressor = 1162

-It's still possible to optimize more but will require a lot of work.
+It's still possible to optimize and earn some bytes but it will require a lot of work.

 Tomm is currently experimenting new level design a new level design throught this new compressing function.
 Here is an example of his creation: